dlbewley/guifreelife-src/content/blog/Securing-Cloud-init-User-Data-with-External-Secrets-and-OpenShift-Virtualization.md

 # Configuring the External Secrets Operator

+Now that 1Password is ready, it's time to tell the ESO about it.

 Create a `ClusterSecretStore` associated to the 1password-sdk provider.
-This will be referenced by `ExternalSecret` resource created later, and it will use the secret token we just created to look up data in the vault.
+This will be referenced by `ExternalSecret` resources created later, and it will use the secret token we just created to look up data in the vault.

 ```yaml {{linenos=inline,hl_lines=[11,12]}}
 ---